nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 For example, [this](https://www.amazon.com/JBtek-WINDOWS-Supported-Raspberry-Programming/dp/B00QT7LQ88/ref=sr_1_6?srs=9123049011&ie=UTF8&qid=1488833574&sr=8-6) cable uses the Prolific hardware.
 The drivers are [available on their site](http://www.prolific.com.tw/US/ShowProduct.aspx?pcid=41&showlevel=0041-0041).
 If you are on Windows the driver can be installed after connecting C.H.I.P.
 Pro to your computer and navigating to Device Manager, finding **Ports (COM & LPT)** and double-clicking on the unrecognized USB-serial port.
 From the window that pops up you will be able to tell the computer to go find the device's driver online and install it.

+#### Power C.H.I.P.
+Pro

+C.H.I.P.
+Pro may be able to be powered through a computer's USB port for a short amount of time but it will need more current as you go forward.
+Power C.H.I.P.
+Pro through the **micro USB port using an AC adapter** (we recommend getting one that supplies 12V and 3 amps).

 #### Solder Headers to C.H.I.P.
 Pro

 To connect the USB-UART cable to C.H.I.P.
 Pro you will need to solder headers onto the board for a reliable connection.